 With the continued increase of new products and technology that are released on a regular basis, it is sometimes not possible to list every item that should be reasonably prohibited from the residence hall.
 Should an item come into question that is not listed, a student should inquire with the Office of Residence Life in advance to determine if an item is appropriate for a residence hall room.
 The Office of Residence Life will check with appropriate civil agencies (Fire Marshall, Health Inspector, etc.) on the safety of the item in a residence hall and will look at its own policies to see if it is sustainable for every resident to have such an item within the hall and not be a threat or infringe on the rights of the campus community.
 The Office of Residence Life reserves the right to add prohibited items to the list throughout the year as necessary and will make such announcements to the residents in a prompt manner.

-- Air Conditioning Units or Dehumidifiers: These units may create a significant energy draw to some of the facilities and would create an unstable electrical system that could lead to harm to the facility as well as residents personal property.
+- Air Conditioning Units, Dehumidifiers, Space Heaters: These units may create a significant energy draw to some of the facilities and would create an unstable electrical system that could lead to harm to the facility as well as residents personal property.
 As a result, air conditioning units and dehumidifiers are prohibited.
 Should residents require a temperature-controlled environment, the Office of Residence Life has multiple residence hall options that provide that service.

 - Electronic Skateboards: Self-balancing boards/scooters (e.g. hoverboards) and other similar equipment are prohibited from being used, stored, and/or charged inside any college housing facility due to the potential fire hazard.

-- Large Appliances: Large appliances such as roasters, ovens, electric fry pans that require heated oil, or large entertainment units are not allowed.
+- Cooking Appliances: Appliances such as hot plates, air fryers, deep fat fryers, roasters, ovens and electric fry pans that require heated oil are not allowed.